• Skip to primary navigation

 While melted butter can cause a more delicious muffin, oil actually helps to make them fluffier.
 Butter can cause your muffin to turn out more densely, and as a result, vegetable oil is often my go-to.

-blueberry muffins on and off of a wooden cutting board with scattered blueberries around them
+Blueberry muffins on and off wooden cutting board, scattered blueberries around.

 📖 Recipe